stephenlauck/chef-services/README.md

 ## Environments
 - Presently works on Ubuntu 14, Centos 6 & 7.
 - Some issues on Ubuntu 16.

+## Installation

+You perform the installation from a Chef Server.
+It will either provision and use or just use the other machines in the /etc/hosts file.
+Chef Server itself does not have to (but can) be installed prior to running

 ## Pre-requisites
 list the things I need to have / know before starting